Who out there loves Star Trek?!

 - They have hypersensitive hearing!
 (On any away mission, the Vulcan is always the first to sense approaching danger.)

 - Vulcans tend to be solitary and quiet.
-Rather than socialising, they spend a lot of time alone to meditate and recharge.
+Rather than socialising, they spend a lot of time alone to meditate and reflect.

 - Some Vulcans understand analytically the importance of emotional communication to humans, but struggle to do it themselves.